EU launches ‘illegal content’ probe into Elon Musk’s X

-The EU announced “formal infringement proceedings” against Elon Musk’s X platform on Monday, under a law cracking down on illegal online content, after identifying disinformation related to Hamas’s October 7 attack in Israel.
+The EU announced “formal infringement proceedings” against Elon Musk’s platform X on Monday, under a law designed to combat disinformation and hate after identifying suspect posts related to Hamas’s October 7 attack in Israel.

 The action against the company formerly known as Twitter is the first against a major online platform since Brussels implemented the Digital Services Act (DSA), a sweeping piece of European Union legislation that strengthens online companies’ responsibility for content moderation.